rodolfolotte/ss-acai-tree/README.md

 ```

 ## Running the module
-Unlike some parameters, actions like training, predicting, and data argumentation are handled directly by parameter flags in `main.py` instead of the settings file.
+Unlike some parameters, actions like training, predicting, and data argumentation are handled directly by parameter flags in `main.py` instead of the `settings.py` file.
 You can easily execute combinations of operations:

 ```bash
 python main.py -augment False -train True -validate False -predict True -verbose True
 ```

 ## The hierarchy of folders
 The results are fully organized in the `artefacts` folder, avoiding floating files.
 The general structure looks like:
 ```text
 .